Nicolas Cage: 2018–present: Critical resurgence

-In May 2020 it was announced that Cage would be playing the role of Joe Exotic in a scripted eight-episode Tiger King series, written and executive produced by Dan Lagana.
+In May 2020, it was announced that Cage would be playing the role of Joe Exotic in a scripted eight-episode Tiger King series, written and executive produced by Dan Lagana.
 It was announced that the project was scrapped in July 2021.

-In April 2013, DreamWorks Animation announced a sequel to the film The Croods.
-In September 2013, it was confirmed that Nicolas Cage would reprise his role in the sequel as Grug from the first film.
-The Croods: A New Age, directed by Joel Crawford, was released theatrically in the United States on November 25, 2020.
+In 2013, it was confirmed that Nicolas Cage would reprise his role as Grug in The Croods: A New Age, which was released in 2020.